-Removable Device refer to the floppy disk used in the built-in floppy disk drive.
+Removable Device refer to the floppy disk used in the internal or USB floppy disk drive.

 IDE Hard Drive refers to the internal built-in hard disk drive.

 ATAPI CD-ROM refers to either the built-in CD-ROM drive or DVD-ROM drive.